Andrew Henderson

 This shouldn’t come as a shock to anybody.
 The UK’s inexplicable decision to leave the European Union is the single biggest reason why the country’s currency and its businesses went into hyperventilation mode.

-Prime Minister Theresa May seems bewildered trying to solve the country’s problems as well.
-While the pound’s depreciation against the dollar and euro seems to have slowed, it is now the cheapest time to buy pounds in many of our lifetimes.
+While the pound’s depreciation against the dollar and euro seems to have slowed, (1 pound sterling now buys 1.22 USD) it is still the cheapest time to buy pounds in many of our lifetimes.

 3. Argentine Peso